• Skip to primary navigation

 Instructions

 • Preheat oven to 180C (350F).
-Start by cutting apples in quarters, then remove the cores. if you don't like the texture of the skin, feel free to peel them as well.
+Start by cutting apples in quarters, then remove the cores. if you don't like the texture of the skin, feel free to peel them.

 • Add the apples to the baking dish and toss with sugar, cinnamon, and lemon juice.